31 Simple Ways to Relieve Stress will help you navigate your way out of the stormy seas of your mind and get you back to calm waters.

 By the time you get home, the endorphins will have kicked in, and you will be able to look at your worries from a different perspective.

-Relieve Stress Tip #17 – Use your imagination.
+Simple Ways to Relieve Stress #17 – Use your imagination.

 Take yourself on a journey to a better world than you’re in right now.
 Imagine yourself on your dream vacation.